captn3m0/captn3m0.github.com/pages/dnscrypt.md

 ## Uptime

-This is currently considered to be in `stable`, this is expected to be up at all times aside for scheduled and emergency maintainence.
+This is currently considered `stable` for production use.
+It is expected to be up at all times aside for scheduled and emergency maintainence.

 The total cumulative downtime for the service throughout 2019 (As of May 2019) is 10 minutes.

-The planned uptime is 99.99%.
+The [planned uptime is 99.99%](https://uptime.is/four-nines).
 There is no SLA provided, since this is a personal service.

 You can monitor the uptime of the same at [status.captnemo.in](https://status.captnemo.in/).

 ## Privacy & Transparency

-Please see [/dns/privacy](/dns/privacy) for the Privacy Policy, Transparency Guidelines, and Operating Principles.
+Please see [/dns/privacy](/dns/privacy) for the Privacy Policy, Transparency Guidelines, and Operating Principles of the resolver.

 ## Disclaimer